dougeby/IntuneDocs/InTuneDocs/DeployUse/install-the-windows-pc-client-with-microsoft-intune.md

 2. On the **Client Software Download** page, click **Download Client Software**.
 Then save the **Microsoft_Intune_Setup.zip** package that contains the software to a secure location on your network.

     > [!NOTE]
     > The Intune client software installation package contains information about your account.
-If unauthorized users gain access to the installation package, they can enroll computers to the account that is represented by its embedded certificate.
+If unauthorized users gain access to the installation package, they can enroll computers to the account that is represented by its embedded certificate and might gain access to company resources.

 3. Extract the contents of the installation package to the secure location on your network.